michaelbraunrentonschools/cyber-security/README.md

 # Overview: Includes a demonstration of the project.

 ## Topic: You are developing a website as consulting company experts.
-Your team represents a specicif topic in Cyber Security.
+Your team represents a specific topic in Cyber Security.

 ## Website 1: Syber Digital Footprint ...  https://sites.google.com/g.rentonschools.us/syber/home